Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Archer (MPMM).md

 aliases: ["Archer"]
 ---
 # Archer
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-49, Volo's Guide to Monsters p.
-210*
+49*

 Archers defend castles, hunt wild game on the fringes of civilization, serve as artillery in military units, and occasionally make good coin as brigands or caravan guards.